akka/akka-management/docs/src/main/paradox/kubernetes-deployment/forming-a-cluster.md

   version3="$project.version$"
 }

-## Configuring cluster bootstrap
+## Configuring Cluster Bootstrap

-There are three components that need to be configured for cluster bootstrap to work, Akka Cluster, Akka Management HTTP, and Akka Cluster Bootstrap.
+There are three components that need to be configured: Akka Cluster, Akka Management HTTP, and Akka Cluster Bootstrap.

 ### Akka Cluster

 Set three things for Akka Cluster:

-* Set the actor provider to cluster .
+* Set the actor provider to `cluster`.
 * Shutdown if cluster formation doesn't work.
 This will cause Kubernetes to re-create the pod.
 * Exit the JVM on ActorSystem termination to allow Kubernetes to re-create it.